PyFstat/PyFstat/joss-paper/paper.md

 It has been one of the standard methods for LIGO-Virgo CW searches for two decades.
-`PyFstat` is built on top of established routines in `LALSuite` [@lalsuite] but enables a flexible approach to designing new search strategies.
+`PyFstat` is built on top of established routines in `LALSuite` [@lalsuite] but through its more modern `python` interface it enables a flexible approach to designing new search strategies.

 Classes for various search strategies and target signals are contained in three main submodules: